vanya706/just-project-in-title/README.md

-# simple-titles
+# just-project-in-title
-simple titles for jetbrains products
+Just Project in Title for jetbrains products